“Just a second, Rusty. I have to drop these books off at my locker and grab my jacket and stuff. Meet you on the steps.”

 I didn’t have the energy to chase him.
 I didn’t really want to get off the couch.
 I didn’t want to get off the couch till Tuesday, to tell the truth, but that wasn’t going to work.
 The fight was bad enough to face.
-Facing the school with them all knowing I chickened out and didn’t come to school on Monday didn’t bear thinking about.
+Facing the school on Tuesday with them all knowing I chickened out and didn’t come to school on Monday didn’t bear thinking about.

 I just wanted to sit on the couch and brood.
 My mood was already dark, perfect for brooding.
 The only problem was Rusty.
 It was difficult to brood with Rusty around.

 When I didn’t make a move for him, Rusty settled back deeper in the couch.
 After a pause, he said softly, “Really worried, huh?”

 Dammit.
 Why’d he have to say that?
 That remark, from him, the king of the sarcastic joke, made me want to cry.
 I was worried sick, and now this?
 Compassion?
 The empathy had been real.
 He’d just tested the waters after that, and had seen the depths of my mood.
 So, now, he was being real.